 What is blues dancing?
 How do I explain blues dancing to people?
 Is it just doing whatever you want?
 So, it’s like free-style?

-As as professional blues dance instructor and ex-organizer, I get these questions all the time; and on Obsidian we have never taken the time to answer it.
+As a professional blues dance instructor and ex-organizer, I get these questions all the time; and on Obsidian we have never taken the time to answer them.

 If Blues dancing is “just dancing” doesn’t that mean it’s just freestyle?
 That you can do whatever you want?
 That there isn’t anything to “learn” it’s just expression?

 If you have wondered if Blues dancing is just freestyle I urge you to consider the way that Black communities learn the arts and the importance of the oral culture.
 In White American Culture everything must be written down, categorized, named and dissected to be considered real.
 That’s not the way it is in Black American culture.

 On one hand, we learn the arts by exploring and doing.
 Although you are free to explore, the people in your life will bluntly tell you if it’s good or not.
 The community relegates you.
 An example: when I was a child I wanted to play piano.
 A relative plopped me down in front of a piano and told me to play.
 I told him I didn’t know how, he told me to just play.
 As I played around with the piano he’d tell me when things sounded good or not.
 He’d tell me to lean into the music and feel it.

 At some point, I realized that if I kept doing this, these foundational ideas would continue being told to me by him and then other mentors, until I narrowed my style down to want I wanted to sound like.
 Technically, I could do whatever I wanted, but it was also clear that some things were valued as music, and as the style, I eventually wanted to work towards.
 As a culture, we highly value the foundations of things.
 Innovation isn’t doing whatever you want but building on the foundations and being creative within that; or intentionally breaking those rules while acknowledging that they still matter.